 What to remember?

-Optometrists are eye specialists who can diagnose and treat refractive errors and many eye conditions.
+Optometrists are eye specialists who can diagnose and treat refractive errors and many eye conditions through their specialization in optometry.
 Regular eye exams with an optometrist are important as many eye conditions do not have symptoms in their early stage.